GLOBAL HEALTH CONFERENCE XIV

 9:00 am – 10:00 am: – Keynote

-10:10 am – 11:05 am: – Workshop Block 1 (Service Workshop A, Workshop, and Poster Presentations)
+10:10 am – 11:05 am: – Workshop Block 1 (Workshop or Poster Presentations)

-11:05 am – 12:00 pm: – Workshop Block 2 (Service Workshop A, Workshops and Poster Presentations)
+11:05 am – 12:00 pm: – Workshop Block 2 (Workshops or Poster Presentations)

 12:00 pm – 1:00 pm: – Lunch

-1:10 pm – 2:00 pm: – Workshop Block 3/SIMS
+1:10 pm – 2:00 pm: – Workshop Block 3

-2:10 pm – 3:00 pm: – Workshop Block 2/SIMS
+2:10 pm – 3:00 pm: – Workshop Block 4

 3:10 pm – 4:00 pm: – Discussion Panel, Raffle, Conclusion